 - Increased risk of falling and injury

-- Worsening of parkinsonian symptoms, such as tremors
+- Worsening of parkinsonian signs and symptoms, such as tremors

 - Death, on average about eight years after symptoms start